swesos2018/swesos2018.github.io/index.md

 # Third Swedish Workshop on the Engineering of Systems-of-Systems
 ## Linköping, November 22 2018

-## Venue

-The conference will take place at in room Alan Turing at the Department of Computer Science, Linköping University.
-You can find directions to the romm here:[link](https://www.ida.liu.se/department/location/search.sv.shtml?keyword=alan+turing).

-## Conference theme
+## Purpose

+The Swedish Workshop on the Engineering of Systems-of-Systems (SWESoS) has the primary purpose of creating a meeting place for researchers and practitioners interested in systems-of-systems.
+The workshop is an informal event, focusing on presentation of results and ongoing research, to stimulate interaction among the researchers.
+Following two successful events in Stockholm (2015) and Göteborg (2016), the third workshop in the series will be held in Linköping.

 ## Topics of interest

+The scope of the workshop is all aspects related to systems of systems engineering.
+This includes, but is not restricted to, the following topics when applied to systems of systems:

+- Autonomous and cooperative systems
+- Business models, including software ecosystems
+- Case studies of applications in different domains
+- Control strategies
+- Communication
+- Dependability, robustness, and other quality attributes
+- Enterprise architecture
+- Governance
+- Interoperability
+- Modeling and simulation, including multi-agent systems
+- Service oriented architecture
+- Systems engineering methods
+- Systems thinking

+## Participation and venue

+The workshop will take place at in room [Alan Turing](https://www.ida.liu.se/department/location/search.sv.shtml?keyword=alan+turing) at the Department of Computer Science, Linköping University.

+Participation is free of charge, except that participants may have to pay their own lunch.
+All participants (including presenters) need to register for the workshop.

 ## Submission guidelines